alpacaxander/dockercylc/README.md

 Because the container is linux, if your files were writen in dos you may need to run dos2unix.

-The Alpine filesystem will put python in /usr/bin which may interfere with some shebang lines.

 ## Credit

 Credit to jlesage for making the suite gui easily visible.